Where to Stay in Sayulita: Surfer Shacks to Luxe Hideaways in Mexico's Bohemian Beach Haven

 Jungle Retreats: Quiet Sanctuaries

 Where to stay in Sayulita for those seeking tranquility above all else?
 The answer lies in the town’s southern and eastern fringes, where jungle gradually reclaims dominance over development.
-Properties like Tailwind Jungle Lodge and Playa Escondida ($180-350/night) offer atmospheric seclusion among tropical foliage so thick you’ll need the provided flashlight to navigate pathways after sunset.
+Properties like Tailwind Jungle Lodge and Playa Escondida ($180-350/night) offer atmospheric seclusion among tropical foliage so thick you’ll need the provided flashlight to navigate pathways after sunset – creating the kind of nature immersion also found in destinations like Puerto Escondido with its own unique things to do in Puerto Escondido.

 Jungle accommodations require transportation planning – their removed locations necessitate either golf cart rental ($50-75/day) or frequent taxi service.
 The payoff comes in spacious grounds where hammocks swing between trees and outdoor showers create bathing experiences worth writing home about.
 Morning coffee arrives with soundtracks of birdsong rather than delivery trucks, while evenings bring star displays undiminished by town lights.